|Full name||Joanna Biddolph|

 Travel: http://www.nzherald.co.nz/travel/news/article.cfm?c_id=7&objectid=11125390#! and http://www.nzherald.co.nz/travel/news/article.cfm?c_id=7&objectid=10887412

-The Green, glossy west London lifestyle magazine: For three and a half years I wrote the monthly local issue feature.
+A glossy west London lifestyle magazine now called The Resident: For three and a half years I wrote the monthly local issue feature.
 Subjects ranged from the environment and waste to the arts via adoption, flooding and dating plus, often, the risks to our independent shops and Chiswick's village atmosphere.
-I also wrote food reviews, restaurant reviews and profiles of celebrities plus, using a pseudonym, the Kids' Corner column.
+I also wrote food and restaurant reviews; profiles of celebrities; a business interview series; plus, using a pseudonym, the Kids' Corner column.

-PR Business: For six weeks I had my own column, a sideways look at freelance life, in this brand new magazine for the PR world.
+For six weeks I had my own column, a sideways look at freelance life, in a brand new magazine for the PR world.
 Sadly, the magazine folded (not due to my controversial views).